smaremanda/add-in-docs/docs/develop/task-pane-and-content-add-ins.md

  >**Important**  Some of the API members aren't supported across all Office applications that can host content and task pane add-ins.
 To determine which members are supported, see any of the following:

-For a summary of Office JavaScript API support across Office host applications, see[Understanding the JavaScript API for Office](http://msdn.microsoft.com/library/01180dae-ca45-40c8-b3dd-fd2a85651c0c%28Office.15%29.aspx).
+For a summary of Office JavaScript API support across Office host applications, see [Understanding the JavaScript API for Office](http://msdn.microsoft.com/library/01180dae-ca45-40c8-b3dd-fd2a85651c0c%28Office.15%29.aspx).

 ## Reading and writing to an active selection